-Malawi shall fully reimburse to the Agency the safeguards expenses which the Agency incurs under this Agreement.
-However, if Malawi or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
+Yemen and the Agency will bear the expenses incurred by them in implementing their respective responsibilities under this Agreement.
+However, if Yemen or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
 In any case the Agency shall bear the cost of any additional measuring or sampling which inspectors may request.